iambrainstorming/coding_blog/src/shivarthu/consensus_price_discovery.md

 3) Inflation or deflation of token
 4) Demand for token

 > KYC of user, with limits to how much they can withdraw every day or within a given period of time.
-One can also make [anonymous accounts from kyc account](https://github.com/amiyatulu/shivarthu/wiki/Anonymous-Accounts-Steps) using technology like TEE, such as Phala Network or [Integritee network](https://github.com/integritee-network/integritee-node)
+One can also make [anonymous accounts from kyc account](https://github.com/amiyatulu/shivarthu/wiki/Anonymous-Accounts-Steps) using technology like TEE, such as Phala Network or [Integritee network](https://github.com/integritee-network/integritee-node) or using Zero-knowledge proof.

 > There are other methods, such as time-locked withdrawals, where one can withdraw funds in a predictable manner based on the DeFi algorithm, without needing any kyc.